South Sudan, Republic of

 • Do not submit multiple applications for the same exemption request.
 Follow up with the ministry and only re-submit when custom services confirm that the initial application was lost or rejected.
 Multiple applications can be viewed as suspicious and can cause the process to be delayed or the application rejected.

 • Ensure that relevant invoices are attached to all applications and declarations, including those made by clearance agents.
-Missing invoices makes the calculation of the duty exempted difficult, which can cause delays.
+Missing invoices calculate the duty exempted difficult, which can cause delays.

-• Ensure that the tax exemption application adequately define the items being imported.
+• Ensure that the tax exemption application adequately defines the items being imported.
 This is especially crucial for capital items and vehicles.
 The chassis or serial numbers should be recorded.
 Any vehicle or piece of capital equipment imported under an exemption effectively remains under the control of Customs until it changes its status.
-That is, it is either re-exported, transferred to another entitled person/organization or any residual duty paid if appropriate.
+That is, it is either re-exported, transferred to another entitled person/organisation or any residual duty paid if appropriate.
 In all these situations, permission of customs is required.
-At some stage in the future Customs will be required to verify some of these imports to ensure that goods have not leaked onto the home market inappropriately.
+At some stage, Customs will be required to verify some of these imports to ensure that goods have not leaked onto the home market inappropriately.

 Exemption Certificate Document Requirements